 He is a Donella Meadows Fellow and member of The Balaton Group, also known as the International Network of Resource Information Centers (INRIC).
 He is also a member of the International Institute for Applied Systems Analysis (IIASA) alumni.

 Displaying of publications.
 Sorted by year, then title.

 (2018-2021) CSA Regional Nordic Hub (RNH): Alternative green and blue plant-based protein production in the Nordic Bioeconomy.
-(PI) EIT Climate KIC funded regional hub project.
+(Coordinator) EIT Climate KIC funded regional hub project.
 Partners are Lund University, Copenhagen University, Helsinki University, RISE, Aarhus University, NTNU and DTU.

 (2017-2020) STAR-ProBio - Sustainability Transition Assessment and Research of Bio-based Products.
 A multi-actor collaborative Research and Innovation Action (RIA) project funded by EU Horizon 2020 programme.
 15 partners from 11 European countries.
 CEC is subcontracted by Swedish Environmental Protection Agency.

 (2019) Ph.D.
 Catapult summer school: Wood Construction for Climate Change Mitigation and Transiton to Bioeconomy .
 EIT Climate KIC funded summer school for Ph.D students.
 Partners are Lund University, Aalto University, Chalmers University and NTNU.

 (2018-2019) GoWood - Incentivizing use of wood in construction sector to mitigate climate change and boost bioeconomy.
 An inter/trans-disciplinary project funded by EIT Climate KIC.
 Besides Lund University, project partners are Aalto University, NTNU, SITRA and UNFCCC.